ngyewkong/MA4079-Final-Year-Project/README.md

   3. Combination Loss (BCE + Dice)

 # Results Discussion
-Due to PDPA agreement: Results containing patients' data and implementation code are not shown
+Due to PDPA agreement: Results containing patients' data and implementation code are not shown.

+Out of the 12 models (different setup of the 3 main models), Top 3 models are U-Net with MobileNetV2 encoder.